basecamp/policies/abuse/index.md

 Please share as much as you are comfortable with about the account, the content or behavior you are reporting, and how you found it.
 Sending us a URL or screenshots is super helpful.
 If you need a secure file transfer, let us know and we will send you a link.
 We will not disclose your identity to anyone associated with the reported account.
 For copyright cases, we've outlined extra instructions on [how to notify us about infringement claims](../copyright/index.md).

 Someone on our team will respond within one business day to let you know we’ve begun investigating.
-We will also let you know the outcome of our investigation.
+We will also let you know the outcome of our investigation (unless you ask us not to or we are not allowed to under law).

 **This policy and process applies to any product created and owned by Basecamp, LLC.
 That includes Basecamp (any version), HEY, Highrise, Campfire, Backpack, Writeboard, and Ta-da List.*